ligeiamag/ligeiamag.github.io/_winter-2020/one-star-review-clara-jeske.md

 ---
 layout: posts
 title: One-Star Review
-description: An essay by Clara Jeske—Yolanda
+description: An essay by Clara Jeske—One-Star-Review
 author: Clara Jeske
 tags: [nonfiction]
 excerpt: ...
 I have never been afraid or unsettled in graveyards ...